sirber/micro-mvc/README.md

 ## Development

-To start the development server, run: make dev
+The code comes with a development server.
+It includes a MariaDB database.

+Follow these steps:
+- Create a `.env` file similar to `.env.sample`.
+- Run: `make dev`.
 It will build the docker image and start the apache server.

-Then, open http://localhost in your favorite browser.
+- Open http://localhost in your favorite browser.

+### Database Migrations

+To run the database migrations, make sure the development server is running.

+Then, run `make migration-run`.

 ## Production